 If you are a pastor (like me) you have spent your whole ministry preaching to a room of people.
 You feel their energy.
 You read body language to know if they are engaged.
 You know if you are going too long or if you are connecting or not.
-And then covid hit, so you preached to a camera in an empty room.
-Going forward you will probably do both.
+So you think you can preach?
+And then Covid hit, so you preached to a camera in an empty room.
+Going forward you will certainly do both.
 We can all use some tips for preaching on camera.

 What was a relational part of your ministry now feels like a disconnect.
 You wonder, who is on the other side of that camera, how engaged is your church as they sit in their pajamas, am I connecting with them, are they following along.
 While this is a new challenge for a lot of pastors, it is not a death blow.
 It is a pivot but one you can still utilize to reach people.